Gwindow/WhatAPI/Twinklebear Work Notes.md

 in notifications.Results the function downloadFile is tagged as needing fixing.
 Can I just replace it with another implementation? there seem to be quite a few copies of the download torrent function around, perhaps they should be rolled into a utility or base class.

+What is the products package used for?
+Is it the barcode/upc searching?
+I'll ask and work on it later.

 There seem to be multiple definitions of download file/download torrent found throughout the API.
 Can we not consolidate these?
 They seem rather generic, taking only a url and a file path.